 The Blog spit out one last idea in petulant reply, and I bent down to grab it before it rolled away.
 That's when I saw the Life Insurance Bill.
 It was speaking to the Budget I’d just drafted, in hushed, urgent tones.
 They were tut-tutting my reckless spending at food trucks over the weekend and lamenting my failure to max out my 401k.
 They wondered how I’d survive retirement.
 Would I even be able to retire?
 When they realized I’d noticed them, they looked up at me with silent, pointed expressions.
 You can’t keep putting us off they said, in an eerie double monotone inside my head.
 It’s only going to get worse.

-Within 15 seconds, every “Idea!”
+Within 15 seconds, every Idea, Idea!
 I had about my book was long gone.
-No matter which way I turned in my cage, The Budget and The Bill appeared magically in front of me, like those creepy twins in The Shining.
-Before I knew what had happened, I’d opened up my Excel file and rerouted all our disposable income to retirement savings.
+No matter which way I turned, the Budget and the Bill appeared magically in front of me, like those creepy twins in The Shining.
+Before I knew what was happening, I’d opened an Excel file and mapped out how to reroute all our disposable income to retirement savings.
 I’d also had several imaginary conversations with my husband, in which I failed to convince him that these new austerity measures constituted a rational and sustainable course of action.

-But the thing we don’t always think about—the thing I forgot when I strolled cocksure into my office on Monday—is that you’ve got to protect your writing mind as fiercely as you protect your writing time.
+But the thing we don’t always think about—the thing I forgot when I strolled cocksure into my office that Monday—is that attention is as precious a resource as the hours of your day.
+Which means that after setting aside time to write (and after managing to actually show up for that time), you’ve got to protect your writing mind as fiercely as you protect your writing time.

-Want the monthly InkWell blog delivered straight to your inbox?
-Subscribe to Inkling, a bite-sized, monthly newsletter filled with ideas, inspiration, and information for academic writers.
+Want the InkWell blog delivered straight to your inbox?
+Subscribe to Inkling, a bite-sized newsletter filled with ideas, inspiration, and information for academic writers.